RSE-Sheffield/git-github-zero-to-hero/content/faq-glossary-links/02-glossary.en.md

 ### `clone`

-Make a copy of a repository from a remote `origin` to your local computer.
+Make a copy of a repository from a remote to your local computer.

 ### `commit`